Chubek/rusty-ml/README.md

 #Codes

-All the codes are in the "codes" folder.
-I know it's not an intuitive use of Github, git clone this entire repo and delete the blog parts.
+Every snippet of code is in the "Codes" branch.
+So the master branch is empty.
+The blog is housed on the "blog" branch.